 The University reserves the right to take whatever measures it deems necessary in response to an allegation of sexual misconduct in order to protect students' rights and personal safety.
-Such measures include, but are not limited to, the issuance of No Contact Orders, modification of living arrangements or class schedules, or interim suspension from campus pending a hearing.
+Such measures include, but are not limited to, the issuance of No Contact Orders, modification of living arrangements, class or employment schedules, or interim suspension from campus pending a hearing.
+Failure to adhere to the parameters of any interim measure will result in a Code of Conduct violation for failure to comply with a reasonable directive, and failure to cooperate with officials in a University investigation